 Environmental Services is designing a project to expand the Texas Wetland near SW Texas St and 26th Ave.
 The project, at the headwaters of Stephens Creek, will include a new stream bed, a wetland, and native plantings.
 The site, which is currently an empty lot, will soon help to clean and filter stormwater runoff before it flows into Stephens Creek.
-Construction is tentatively expected in summer 2018.
+Construction has been delayed until summer 2019.

 The project will also include a reconfiguration of the current trail through the Texas Wetland, and provide a connection from SW Texas Street to a new pedestrian trail that will be constructed on the site to the west.
 This will help provide pedestrian connectivity from neighborhoods near SW Texas to SW Capitol Hill Road, Hillsdale, and beyond.